sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 First, type `eselect profile list` to see the list of available profiles.
 Then type `eselect profile set X` where X is the desktop profile.

+While you are at it, choose your Python version:
+First, type `eselect python list` to see the list of available python versions.
+Then type `eselect python set X` where X is the your prefered version.

 # make.conf